The term verbal communication refers to both verbal and nonverbal communication.

 - Oral communication

 - Written communication

 The following sections discuss oral and written communication.

 Oral communication is a form of communication where the sender and recipient exchange information orally.
 It expressed through speaking and listening.
 It is made up of words that have been organized in meaningful patterns.
 Discussions, telephone calls, meetings, and conferences are examples of cross-table communication.

 In expressing a variety of social and work-related news and trends, oral communication is more precise and faster than most formal communication.
 Oral communication encompasses, for example, face-to-face conversations, telephone conversations, radio broadcasts, interviews, group discussions, meetings, public-addressed conferences and seminars, speeches, and so on.

 The transmission of a message that has been encoded and expressed in writing is known as written communication.
 It is the written expression of one’s feelings, thoughts, opinions, and other thoughts.

-Written communication refers to a message conveyed using a written medium.
-It is a written form of communication employed when the audience is far away, and a record is required.
+Written communication refers to a message that conveyed using a written medium.
+It is a written form of communication employed when the audience is far away, and a record required.

 Guidelines for verbal communication